- Construction Heavy Equipment And Machinery Transport Services Premium Haulers

 The axle of such a trailer slides forward, so the bed’s back can be lowered to the ground.
 Because of this, loading the trailer requires no ramps.

 It allows for the loading of pavers with no extra ramps, and even increases the safety of the loading process.
-The loading angle is very gentle, making it ideal for paving equipment, scissor lifts, and other low ground equipment.
+The loading angle is very gentle, making it ideal for paving machinery, scissor lifts, and other low ground equipment.

 Because the entire deck is on the tires, the deck space is maximized.
 From the wheel area to the gooseneck’s back, the entire area is used.
 Because of this, a trailer of 53 ft. with a gooseneck of 10 ft., can have as much as 43 ft. of space on its deck.